yaronetokayer/pygtfcode/README.md

 ## Next steps

-* Write example notebooks
+* v1.0 is complete, v2.0 in development
-* Build in functionality to import a previous simulation as a `State` object in a new python session.
+* v2.0 will be able to accomodate multiple species

 ---